countable-web/open-source-corporation/admin/COMMUNICATIONS_CHARTER.md

 ## Scope

-This is currently based on the one published by Evernote's remote team, and is in draft.
-Please provide feedback if anything seems unideal!
+Define how we use different communication channels for different purposes.

 ### Guidelines for All Communication
-  * We work in different timezones, and also need time to focus so nearly all communication is `asynchronous`.
-This means it will often be a few hours to a day before you get a response to Slack or Email messages.
+  * Where possible, communication is `asynchronous` because we have different schedules and often timezones too.
+This means it will often be a few hours or even a day before you get a response to Slack or Email messages.
-  * Some communication doesn't work well asynchronously.
-Such as complex or emotionally charged conversations.
-For these, use a voice medium (appear.in or phone)
+  * For complex or emotionally charged conversations us voice (appear.in or phone)
   * Being brief in email/slack amongst ourselves is ok.
   * There are arguably two "modes" we work in.
 "Focus mode" and "Collaboration mode".
 Slack is great when you're in collaboration mode, but it's ok to turn off all channels and focus on your work too.
   * It's always better to speak up if you have a concern, or any information that might be important to the group.
 If you're worried about how the group will react, say so.
 We're all commited to speaking up, and listening respectfully.
 We can't make the right decision without everyone sharing all their information.